BidnessForB/JPostman/README.md

 ## Postman Collection File Structure

-You can review the schema for the Postman Collection v2.1 formet [here](https://schema.getpostman.com/json/collection/v2.1.0/collection.json).
+You can review the schema for the Postman Collection v2.1 format [here](https://schema.getpostman.com/json/collection/v2.1.0/collection.json).
+The Postman team have provided a comprehensive overview of the Collection format [here](https://collectionformat.gatsbyjs.io/docs/getting-started/overview/)

 In a nutshell, a Postman collection file consists of the following elements
 1. An `info` section containing collection metadata, including it's name, description, and Postman UID